msakai/resume/resume.md

   * “Categorical Logic and Type Theory” by Bart Jacobs.

-  There is an Japanese article about this study group:
+  There is a Japanese article about this study group:
   “Technical Study Session Map in Japan - Join a Live Session of Engineers!”, 情報処理, Vol.52, No.4, Apr.
 2011. http://id.nii.ac.jp/1001/00073853/